 I should not forget that during my last winter at the pond there was another welcome visitor, who at one time came through the village, through snow and rain and darkness, till he saw my lamp through the trees, and shared with me some long winter evenings.
-One of the last of the philosophers, Connecticut gave him to the world, he peddled first her wares, afterwards, as he declares, his brains.
-These he peddles still, prompting God and disgracing man, bearing for fruits his brain only, like the nut its kernel.
+One of the last of the philosophers-Connecticut gave him to the world-he peddled first her wares, afterwards, as he declares, his brains.
+These he peddles still, prompting God and disgracing man, bearing for fruit his brain only, like the nut its kernel.
 I think that he must be the man of the most faith of any alive.
-His words and attitude always suppose a better state of things than other men are acquainted with, and he will be the last man in the present.
+His words and attitude always suppose a better state of things than other men are acquainted with, and he will be the last man to be disappointed as the ages revolve.
+He has no venture in the present.
 But though comparatively disregarded now, when his day comes, laws unsuspected by most will take effect, and masters of families and rulers will come to him for advice.